-The Handbook of the Great Transition is a crucial tool for understanding current upheavals and becoming empowered to act accordingly.
+The Great Transition Handbook is a crucial tool for understanding current upheavals and becoming empowered to act accordingly.
 Organized by major themes, the handbook offers a knowledge base and skill-set building from various disciplines in order to understand the major scientific, economic, ethical, legal and political challenges at stake.

 For the first time, a collective of seventy lecturer-researchers from a wide variety of fields (environment, health, life sciences, biology, physics, economics, law, management, philosophy, sociology, political science) have come together to imagine and design a handbook for the “Great Transition”.

 It is an inter- and transdisciplinary work since the “Great Transition” does not simply affect the environment or the economy as is usually thought, but the very heart of our representations and therefore all fields of knowledge: it is systemic.

 Several internationally recognized experts were consulted, such as, Dominique Bourg, Gaël Giraud, Alain Grandjean, Catherine Larrère, Marc Dufumier, Jean Jouzel.

 The handbook explains in clear and accessible language the processes involved in global warming and the degradation of all forms of life, but actors’ different responsibilities, the deepening of environmental inequalities and the financial mechanisms that are behind it.